Your guide to building a future-proof PMO ready for the on-coming AI revolution.

 Not understanding the full capabilities of AI

-Due to all the tech hype and pop culture references, we often have a very unrealistic understanding of the real capabilities of AI.
-Though AIs potential is seemingly boundless, its present state and application are nowhere near the all-seeing, all-knowing levels we might see in TV shows.
-AI solutions are only as good as the data and the brains behind the framework and as of right now they require a lot of time, effort and talent that is not readily available in the market.
+Due to all the tech hype and pop culture references, we can gain an unrealistic understanding of the capabilities of AI.
+Though AIs potential is seemingly boundless, its present state and applications aren’t the all-seeing, all-knowing capabilities we might see in media.
+AI solutions are only as good as the data and people behind its framework.
+As of right now, they require a lot of time, effort, and talent that is not readily available in the market.

 Skills and knowledge barrier

 Sadly, there’s no university degree or certificate for project management with AI.
-Only a small portion of highly skilled data engineers, data scientists and infrastructure engineers are at the pioneering forefront of AI.
-The problem is that a genuine understanding is not readily accessible to all and requires some digging and in-depth learning to truly grasp.
+Only a small portion of highly skilled data engineers, data scientists and infrastructure engineers are at the forefront of AI.
+This causes a disconnect between the capabilities of AI, and the public’s understanding and abilities to use AI.

-Most project managers depend on their PPM platforms or software to integrate AI tools and processes for them, but for those who want to truly get ahead of the game, gaining this knowledge and implementing it may be heavy on time and effort.
+Most project managers depend on their PPM platforms or software to integrate AI tools and processes for them.
+But for those who want to truly get ahead of the game, gaining this knowledge and implementing is essential, even though it may require time and effort.

 Legal, regulatory and ethical implications of AI